|Wilburn Glenwood "Hap" Vincent

 For more photos of Hap Vincent, click the following links:

-Family Pedigree written about 1943 by Hap Vincent
+Family Pedigree written in 1949 by Hap Vincent

 If you would like to hear Hap's voice CLICK HERE for an audio interview by me on New Year's Day, 1979.